Torgen/codex-blackboard/docs/Oncall.md

 When there are any pending callins, the call-in queue appears at the bottom of the Logistics page.
 If you enable notifications for the 'Callins' stream, clicking a callin notification will take you to the Logistics page.

-Even if answers are confirmed automatically, the hunt may still have a global setting for a phone number to contact the team at.
-If so,  enter your phone number in the settings when you go on call.
-Also, saying in the chat room on the callins page, "I am on call", and starring it (and unstarring any previous declaration) will ensure everyone know someone is doing the job.

 A sound will play when a new call-in arrives; you will also get a desktop notification if you enabled them for the "Callins" event type, which is recommended.
 A button with three icons at the end of the answer will copy it to your